-Soda Bread Recipe – Super easy, quick and traditional Irish Soda Bread made with just 5 ingredients!
+Soda Bread Recipe in a Skillet – Super easy, slightly sweet, quick and traditional Irish Soda Bread made with just 6 ingredients!

 Heeey, shams!
 How goes the battle? <<< Irish slang for “how are you”, and it makes sense!
 Battle = life!

 It’s pretty awesome, I’d say!
 Especially when there’s soda bread to be celebrated. 🍞

 Any excuse to snack on bread, know whadda mean?

 I have a plan for you for St. Paddy’s Day tomorrow: make yourself some Soda Bread and never look back. ☘